How to Cancel a Merchant Account: Here are the Steps and Tips to Follow

 1. Check your merchant account provider agreement and website

-Refer to your user agreement and make sure you understand the cancelation policy as outlined there.
+Refer to your user agreement and make sure you understand the cancellation policy as outlined there.
 This is the most official documentation you have.

 Next, head to your merchant account provider’s website.
-Search for their published cancelation policy and compare it to your user agreement.
+Search for their published cancellation policy and compare it to your user agreement.
 Note any discrepancies.

-Can’t find information about cancelation?
-Try this Google trick: Type “cancelation policy site:” and then type the URL of your merchant account provider’s website.
+Can’t find information about cancellation?
+Try this Google trick: Type “cancellation policy site:” and then type the URL of your merchant account provider’s website.
 Google will conduct a search for your query on that site only.

 2. Give your merchant account provider a call